 Climbing Classes at BKB

 Now that you know some of the major holds and how to do them, the best way to learn is to get out and try them all!
-We recommend signing up for one of our BKB Climbing Classes, available for climbers of all levels.
+We recommend signing up for one of our BKB Classes available for climbers of all levels.
 Visit your locations page for more info!
 CHI NYC

 Hands-on instruction is one of the best ways to learn the proper grip and technique you need to climb smarter + stronger while avoiding injury.
 That way you can spend less time figuring it out and more time crushing those slopers and crimps!